kouky/MavlinkPrimaryFlightDisplay/README.md

 ## Getting Started

-Follow these steps after cloning the repository to get the Mac app running.

-Initialize and update git submodules.
+After cloning the repository initialize and update git submodules.

     git submodule update --init

-Build framework dependencies.

-    carthage build

-If you don't have the [Carthage](https://github.com/Carthage/Carthage) dependency manager it can be installed with [Homebrew](http://brew.sh).

-    brew install carthage

-Build and run the demo using Xcode 7 or above.
+Build and run the demo using Xcode 7.2 or above.

 ## Notes when using application with Pixhawk